 Cannabis growers have been known to experiment with substitutes for molasses – other sugars that break down in the soil and perform a similar job.
 Although I’ve never tried them, I’ve heard of growers using sugars such as corn syrup, agave syrup, or honey as nutrients for growing cannabis.

 I want to be clear that molasses is the best option of all the organic sweet nutrients you can use to grow cannabis.
-That’s because compared to the other type of sugars people use – agave, honey, and corn syrup – molasses has the most micronutrients.
+That’s because compared to the other type of sugars people use, molasses has the most micronutrients.

 So you’re welcome to try other sugar types, but remember that your cannabis plants won’t be absorbing these sugars.
 The whole function is for the soil to break them down into carbs that feed your soil microbes.
 Using honey or agave syrup won’t make your buds taste like honey or sweet agave, unfortunately.